mzampar/mzampar/README.md

 - 👋 Hi, I’m @mzampar
-- 👀 I’m interested in Data Science and Machine Learning.
+- 👀 Interested in Data Science, Machine Learning and other Sciences.
-- 🌱 I’m currently attending the Master Degree in Data Science and Artificial Intelligence at the University of Trieste.
+- 🌱 Currently attending the Master Degree in Data Science and Artificial Intelligence at the University of Trieste.
+- 👨‍💻 Working at CRMA (ARPA FVG).
-- 🎓 I have a Bachelor Degree in Math, attended at the University of Udine.
+- 🎓 Bachelor Degree in Math, attended at the University of Udine.